Sanielia/Sanielia/events.md

-# Tournaments that I was/am helping with
+# Events that I was/am helping with

 ## Heroes 3
 - Kubaryt Cup I, II, III and IV - Main Organizer/Committee Chef from 9 VI 2021 - 27 XI 2021, 31 XII 2021 - 19 X 2022, 15 XII 2022 - 6 XI 2023, 7 XII 2023 to 1 VII 2024.